Marlboro: Formula One

+An article published in the academic journal Tobacco Control which reported research into the history of tobacco sponsorship in motorsport stated that Marlboro had used vertical stripes in its sponsorship of F1 cars as early as 1972 with BRM, as well as with McLaren in 1988 and Ferrari in 1993, that these had been used in the same locations on cars and driver clothing as conventional Marlboro logos, that when the barcode logo was finally removed by Ferrari they announced that they had made the decision with Philip Morris, and that then Philip Morris head of sponsorship Maurizio Arrivabene had referred to the barcode design as "our logo" in an online article, concluding that the barcode was a form of "alibi marketing" which used the fundamentals of the Marlboro brand identity to advertise it whilst avoiding conventional logos.

 The controversial barcode design was removed by Ferrari for the start of the Spanish Grand Prix in the 2010 season, but the barcode remained on drivers' team gear.
 In January 2011, the Scuderia Ferrari presented a new logo for its racing team.
-This logo is considered by a specialized F1-website as a subliminal advertisement for Marlboro, evocating the top-left corner design of a Marlboro cigarettes pack.
+This logo is considered by an F1-website as an advertisement for Marlboro, evocating the top-left corner design of a Marlboro cigarettes pack.

-In June 2011, Ferrari extended its collaboration with Marlboro through to the end of 2015, despite cigarette advertising being banned in the sport.
+In June 2011, Ferrari extended its partnership with Marlboro through to the end of 2015, despite cigarette advertising being banned in the sport.
 The deal has been subsequently renewed for three more years, through 2018.
 In February 2018, Philip Morris renewed their partnership deal with Ferrari until the end of 2021.
 While the logo, which has been in place since 2011, has been removed on this year's car.
 Before 2018 Japanese Grand Prix, Ferrari launches their revised SF71H livery featuring PMI's Mission Winnow brand.